Post-Graduate Certificate in

 How do I apply to the dual degree/dual track program?

 You can apply for the dual degree/dual track after you have been accepted to your primary professional program.
-On your student portal, use the "CGS Dual Application" link, which allows you to transfer your health professions application to the Precision Medicine Program for admissions consideration.
+Use the "CGS Dual Application" link, which allows you to transfer your health professions application to the Precision Medicine Program for admissions consideration.
 Additionally, you will be required to submit a personal statement indicating how the Precision Medicine M.S. (dual degree) or PGCert (dual track) fits into your professional goals.
 You will see the instructions for the personal statement while making your application.

 How do I apply to the stand-alone Post-Graduate Certificate program?